 Yes.
-The remains may be refused in certain instances when tissues have been damaged (for example, by a serious automobile accident), or when the body has been autopsied, or embalmed incorrectly.
-Also, we will not accept the remains if organs have been donated, if the body weight is in excess of 230 pounds, or if the donor has or dies of a contagious disease (for example, AIDS, hepatitis, MRSA, staph).
+The remains may be refused in certain instances when tissues have been damaged (for example, a serious automobile accident), or when the body has been autopsied, or embalmed incorrectly.
+Also, we will not accept the remains if organs have been donated, if the body weight is in excess of 230 pounds, or if the donor has or dies of a contagious disease (for example, AIDS, MRSA, VRE, staph, hepatitis).
 The determination of the acceptability of the body or donation can only be made at the time of death, since the cause of death may render the donation unsuitable for study.
+Pre-arrangement does not mean acceptance.
 To avoid undue grief and disappointment to members of your family, they should be made aware of these conditions and have an alternate plan.

 Is this a normal and acceptable procedure?

 Definitely, yes.
 It is recommended by health care providers, civic leaders, etc.

 Are there religious objections to donating one’s body to medical science?

 The practice is approved and encouraged by religious leaders.
 All remains that are donated to the Program are treated with dignity and respect and are always handled with the highest degree of professionalism.